 - The Adventure Hopper allows you to do Exchange Arbitrage

 - The Hero Hopper enables you to do Market Arbitrage and Exchange Arbitrage.

 You need to assign your Hopper subscriptions to the Hopper template used for Arbitrage.

 The next thing you have to look at is whether the Hopper is enabled.
 The first toggle is about updating all Hopper information, such as the number of coins and the total value of your portfolio.
 The second toggle must be enabled to use Exchange Arbitrage.
 The last toggle must be enabled to use Market Arbitrage.

 API Keys The Arbitrage bot is the bot type that needs the most API Keys to function.
 Therefore, it is essential to be sure that the API Keys have been configured correctly.
 We have an extended Documentation page with Tutorials on all integrated exchanges.
 We highly recommend you follow these tutorials as the setup differs per exchange.
 For example, on Kraken you should create 2 API Keys and API Secrets, while on Bitpanda Pro, you only need 1 API Secret.
 Other things that might prevent you from seeing your funds include auto-fill in your browser, password managers, or browser extensions.

 If you don't see error messages regarding your API Keys in your Hopper output, then your Hopper is connected to your exchange.
 You can double-check the connection by selecting an exchange on your Dashboard to see whether there are amounts shown.
 If you do see error messages, an explanation will tell you what you have done incorrectly.

 When using the Arbitrage bot, pay attention to the list of assets you have on the connected exchanges.
 The requirements are different between the arbitrage types, as shown below:

 Exchange Arbitrage: When using the Exchange Arbitrage bot, it is necessary to have the coins you would like to trade on both exchanges.
-If you would like to arbitrage between KuCoin and Bitvavo with a BTC base currency, and you selected coins ADA, AION, and ENJ, then it will look like this:
+If you would like to arbitrage between KuCoin and Bitvavo with a BTC quote currency, and you selected coins ADA, AION, and ENJ, then it will look like this: